gto76/python-cheatsheet/README.md

       +-- ArithmeticError         # Base class for arithmetic errors.
       |    +-- ZeroDivisionError  # Raised when dividing by zero.
       +-- AssertionError          # Raised by `assert <exp>` if expression returns false value.
-      +-- AttributeError          # Raised when an attribute is missing.
+      +-- AttributeError          # Raised when object doesn't have requested attribute/method.
-      +-- EOFError                # Raised by input() when it hits end-of-file condition.
+      +-- EOFError                # Raised by input() when it hits an end-of-file condition.
       +-- LookupError             # Base class for errors when a collection can't find an item.
       |    +-- IndexError         # Raised when a sequence index is out of range.
       |    +-- KeyError           # Raised when a dictionary key or set element is missing.